osg-htc/docs/docs/data/stashcache/install-cache.md

 * `*.trace`, `pss.setopt`: These control the logging verbosity of the cache.
 The defaults are relatively high in order to aid in debugging.
 These lines can be commented out to reduce logging; however, if issues occur, OSG support may ask you to re-enable them.
-* `pfc.ram 7g`: The amount of RAM the caching service should target to use.

 The Authfile specifies which files and directories can be read, relative to the cache directory (`cachedir` in the main config).